yodertv/DynamicTree/README.md

 - Can it be recreated?
 Treat angles delta as string concat rather than addition.
 - Updated length input for more granularity.
 - Worked hard at using a loop to create watches on my treeVars collection.
 Switched from array to collection and discovered that the order of a collection is not defined.
 Never noticed this before.
 Do I care about the order of the sliders?
 In the end I switched back to an array.
+- Switch back to an array to enforce the variables order
 - Created the slider list watches with and angular.forEach.
 Now I can extend the variables at will.
 - Add clear and redraw to slider value set event.
 Still considering if this is a good feature.
 So I ...
 - added a toggle switch to control dynamic re-draw on slider change vs. manual clear + draw.
 Clear and draw are not toggled so that the same tree can be redrawn.
 - Added default list, but sliders are not updating.
 The tree is drawn as expected.

-##Backlog:
+- Dynamically clear and draw trees.
+E.g., add clear and redraw to slider value set event
+- toggle switch to control dynamic re-draw vs. clear + draw
 - Add seperate left and right Alpha variable for each of angle, width, and length.
 This allows goofy tree by input.
+- Deploy to web
+- A way to set variables to catalog trees

+##Backlog:
-- Save as button to export tree
+- Save button to export tree
 - Works on mobile browser
-- Package and deliver by email manual activation.
-- Deploy to web
 - Make canvas size dynamic to window size
-- Switch back to an array to enforce the variables order
-- A way to set variables to catalog trees

 ##Notes for Release 1.4
+- Add seperate left and right Alpha variable for each of angle, width, and length.
+This allows goofy tree by input.
 - Note tumbleweed tree in docs
 - Can it be recreated?
 Treat angles delta as string concat rather than addition.
 - Updated length input for more granularity.